microsoft/vscode-dev-containers/containers/codespaces-linux/README.md

 ## Summary

-*Use or extend the default large, multi-language "universal" container for GitHub Codespaces.*
+*Use or extend the default large, multi-language universal container for GitHub Codespaces.*

 | Metadata | Value |
 |----------|-------|